 Real estate owned-REO consists of residential real estate acquired in satisfaction of loans.
 Upon foreclosure, REO is adjusted to the estimated fair value of the residential real estate less estimated selling and holding costs, offset by expected contractual mortgage insurance proceeds to be received, if any.
 Subsequently, REO is recorded at the lower of carrying value or estimated fair value less costs to sell.
 REO balance representing REOs which have been impaired subsequent to foreclosure are subject to nonrecurring fair value measurement and included in the nonrecurring fair value measurements tables.
-Fair values of REO are generally based on observable market inputs, and considered Level 2 measurements at December 31, 2015.
+Fair values of REO are generally based on observable market inputs, and considered Level 2 measurements at December 31, 2016.

-Lease liability-In connection with the discontinuation of our non-conforming mortgage, retail mortgage, warehouse lending and commercial operations, a significant amount of office space that was previously occupied is no longer being used by the Company.
-The Company has subleased a significant amount of this office space.
-The Company has recorded a liability representing the present value of the minimum lease payments over the remaining life of the lease, offset by the expected proceeds from sublet revenue related to this office space.
-This liability is based on present value techniques that incorporate the Company's judgments about estimated sublet revenue and discount rates.
-Therefore, this liability is considered a Level 3 measurement at December 31, 2015.
+Lease liability-In connection with the discontinuation of our non-conforming mortgage, retail mortgage, warehouse lending and commercial operations, a significant amount of office space that was previously occupied was no longer being used by the Company.
+The Company subleased a significant amount of this office space.
+The Company had recorded a liability representing the present value of the minimum lease payments over the remaining life of the lease, offset by the expected proceeds from sublet revenue related to this office space.
+The liability was based on present value techniques that incorporate the Company's judgments about estimated sublet revenue and discount rates.
+In January 2016, an amendment to the Company's lease became effective modifying certain terms as well as extending the lease to 2024.
+The modification of the lease effectively eliminated the shortfall the Company had been recording as lease impairment attributable to the office space the Company was subletting associated with the previously discontinued operations.
+This liability was considered a Level 3 measurement at December 31, 2015.

 Deferred charge-Deferred charge represents the deferral of income tax expense on inter-company profits that resulted from the sale of mortgages from taxable subsidiaries to IMH in prior years.
 The Company evaluates the deferred charge for impairment quarterly using internal estimates of estimated cash flows and lives of the related mortgages retained in the securitized mortgage collateral.
 If the deferred charge is determined to be impaired, it is recognized as a component of income tax expense.
-For the year ended December 31, 2015, the Company recorded \$1.6 million in income tax expense resulting from deferred charge impairment write-downs based on changes in estimated fair value of securitized mortgage collateral.
-Deferred charge is considered a Level 3 measurement at December 31, 2015.
+For the year ended December 31, 2016, the Company recorded \$1.3 million in income tax expense resulting from deferred charge impairment write-downs based on changes in estimated fair value of securitized mortgage collateral.
+Deferred charge is considered a Level 3 measurement at December 31, 2016.